-JUDY WOODRUFF: Thank you, Brangham.
+Thank you, Brangham.

 And late today, there were several late news reports that President-elect Trump will nominate Republican Representative Nick Mulvaney of South Carolina to head the White House Office of Management and Budget.
 The official announcement is expected on Monday.

 In the day's other news: bitter winter weather blasted the northeastern U.S., closing schools and roadways amid perilous driving conditions.
 Boston recorded its coldest temperature on this day in over a century — four degrees.
 Meanwhile, a blizzard warning was issued in Upstate New York, with wind chills plunging 20 to 30 degrees below zero.

 And in New York City, residents shared their strategies for surviving the arctic blast.

 I've heard it a good plan to put on layers, so I am layered up.
 I mean, I look like one of those sandwiches that you know, three pieces of bread, and you got the lettuce and the tomatoes.

 You got to keep moving around, or else if you stay still your toes freeze up, your hands freeze up.